Reporting & Paying Tax

 If the due date falls on a weekend or a B.C. statutory holiday, your tax return and payment are due the first business day following the due date.

-If you’ve signed up for an eTaxBC account, you’ll receive an email from the ministry when your return(s) are ready instead of a paper return.
-You can log in to eTaxBC 24/7 to complete the report and pay process.
-This is the easiest and fastest way to file your return(s) and pay your taxes.
+If you’ve signed up for an eTaxBC account, you’ll receive an email from us when your return(s) are ready.
+You won't receive a paper return.
+You can log on to eTaxBC 24 hours a day, 7 days a week to report and pay your taxes.
+This is the easiest and fastest way to report and pay.

-If you report and pay tax in person or by mail, you will receive a paper return from the ministry when it’s time to report and pay your taxes.
+If you report and pay tax in person or by mail, you will receive a paper return from us when it’s time to report and pay your taxes.
 If you don’t receive your return in time, you can complete a blank form: